Wilhelm von Gayl: Biography

 Gayl was one of the initiators of the Preußenschlag against the Social Democratic government in Prussia in July 1932 but strongly opposed any cooperation with Hitler's Nazi Party.
-Instead Gayl supported Carl Schmitt's concept of a constitutional state of emergency (Staatsnotstand) and supposed to implement a pure presidential government by a dissolution of the Reichstag without the appointment of elections within 60 days as provided by the Weimar German Constitution.
+Instead Gayl supported Carl Schmitt's concept of a constitutional state of emergency (Staatsnotstand) and supposed to implement a pure presidential government by a dissolution of the Reichstag without the appointment of elections within 60 days, as provided by the Weimar Constitution.

-After Chancellor von Papen had resigned on 17 November, Gayl lost his position with the appointment of Kurt von Schleicher's cabinet on 3 December 1932.
+After Chancellor Papen had resigned on 17 November, Gayl lost his position with the appointment of Kurt von Schleicher's cabinet on 3 December 1932.
 He died in Potsdam shortly after the end of World War II.